Arduino-IRremote/Arduino-IRremote/README.md

 ## How to convert old MSB first 32 bit IR data codes to new LSB first 32 bit IR data codes
 For the new decoders for **NEC, Panasonic, Sony, Samsung and JVC**, the result `IrReceiver.decodedIRData.decodedRawData` is now **LSB-first**, as the definition of these protocols suggests!<br/>
 <br/>
-To convert one into the other, you must reverse the nibble (4 bit / Hex numbers) positions and then reverse all bit positions of each nibble or write it as one binary string and reverse/mirror it.
+To convert one into the other, you must reverse the nibble (4 bit / Hex numbers) positions and then reverse all bit positions of each nibble or write it as one binary string and reverse/mirror it.<br/>
+This can be done by using the new functions `bitreverseOneByte()` or `bitreverse32Bit()`.

 ### Nibble reverse
 `0xCB 34 01 02` MSB value<br/>